carlmontanari/vcluster-plugin-prefer-parent-resources/examples/prefer-parent-configmap/README.md

 Now that the vcluster is set up, and a "real" configmap is created in the parent cluster, it is time to test out the plugin!

-`make connect-vcluster && KUBECONFIG=./kubeconfig.yaml kubectl apply -f examples/prefer-parent-configmap/vcluster-manifests`
+`make connect-vcluster && sleep 1 && KUBECONFIG=./kubeconfig.yaml kubectl apply -f examples/prefer-parent-configmap/vcluster-manifests`

 *Note* the make directive runs connect and sends it to the background -- this makes vcluster generate the kubeconfig file we can use to connect to the vcluster.
 You could of course just use